 A good breeder will also be the pet owner of the puppy’s mum and dad.
 The apple usually doesn’t fall far from the tree so it’s a good idea to ask to meet the parents.

 Ask to meet the pups with both parents to see their pack dynamic.
-Young puppies will learn a lot about how to socialise with other dogs and humans during their first weeks.
-This is why it’s important to know that both parents have given their litter the good example of being friendly to both other dogs and humans.
+Young puppies will learn a lot about how to socialize with other dogs and humans during their first weeks.
+This is why it’s important to know that both parents have given their litter a good example of being friendly to both other dogs and humans.